astronomer/docs/astro/create-project.md

 :::tip

-Use the `astro run` command to run and debug a DAG from the command line.
-You don't need to use the local webserver or create infrastructure to run DAG code locally.
+Use the `astro run <dag-id>` command to run and debug a DAG from the command line without starting a local Airflow environment.
+This is an alternative to testing your entire Astro project with the Airflow webserver and scheduler.
 See [Run and Debug DAGs with Astro Run](test-and-troubleshoot-locally.md#run-and-debug-dags-with-astro-run).

 :::